pysat/pysat/docs/tutorial/tutorial_files.rst

        groups:

-When writing files pysat processes metadata for both xarray and pandas before writing the file in the same manner.
-When writing the file itself, for xarray, pysat leverages xarray's built-in file writing capabilities.
+When writing files pysat processes metadata for both xarray and pandas before writing the file.
+For xarray, pysat leverages xarray's built-in file writing capabilities.
 For pandas, pysat interfaces with netCDF4 directly to translate both 1D and higher dimensional data into netCDF4.

 Translating Metadata
 ^^^^^^^^^^^^^^^^^^^^